jrdnh/jrdnh.github.io/content/posts/create-a-multifamily-financial-model-in-python.md

         return accumulated_amt
 ```

 This approach uses the actual dates in each period to determine tax expense for each period.
-It would be less code to just increase the tax expense each period with something like this.
+It would be less code to just increase the tax expense each period by multiplying the previous period's expense by the growth rate:

 ```python
     def __call__(self, from_dt: date, to_dt: date):